lookit/lookit-docs/docs/source/tutorial-manage-data.rst

 .. image:: _static/img/tutorial/all_responses.png
     :alt: All responses view

-An overview of how to interpret this data is :ref:`available in the documentation.<Interpreting session data>`

 Analyzing the data collected is, in general, outside the scope of this tutorial as it will vary substantially by lab/project - although we hope that you will share your scripts and processes for analyzing Lookit data to help other researchers!
-The exercises below can be solved by manual inspection of the JSON or CSV data, although you are also welcome to set up a script in your language of choice to get a head start on real data processing.
+The exercises below can be solved by manual inspection of the CSV (or JSON) data, although you are also welcome to set up a script in your language of choice to get a head start on real data processing.

 Exercises
 ~~~~~~~~~~